 Taught in English

-FREN 3010: The Changing Face of Paris: Immigration, Migration, and Identity in the French Capital (in English)
+FREN 3010: Paris, City of Immigrants: Immigration, Migration, and Identity in the French Capital

 ARHS 3911: Impressionism in Paris Museums